 Your pitch deck is the most memorable PowerPoint presentation you’ll ever make.
 Those 10-15 slides packed with substantial information are all you need to convince your listeners to embrace your idea and help you act on it, transforming it into a profitable business.
-For your pitch deck to have substance, it needs to mold to your personality.
+For your pitch deck to have substance, it needs to mould to your personality.
 To attain that supreme goal and make yourself impossible to forget, check out these 6 and ½ tips for preparing a killer pitch deck.

 1. Your pitch deck is NOT your script